Skip to content

 Solution:

-ClassNotFoundException Occurs During Separate Packaging Deployment
+ClassNotFoundException During Separate Packaging and Deployment

 Solutions:

-1. Remove the spring-boot-maven-plugin for packaging, or
+1. Remove the spring-boot-maven-plugin from your packaging process, or

 Enable MyBatis Internal Logging

-Add the following configuration to your application.yml or application.properties file:
+Method 1: Add the following configuration to your application.yml or application.properties file:

 mybatis-plus: